marklogic-community/marklogic-healthcare-starter-kit/README.md

 ﻿# MarkLogic Healthcare Starter Kit

-The **MarkLogic Healthcare Starter Kit (HSK)** is a working project for a healthcare payer data hub, particularly geared toward service to Medicaid customers.
-Also called an **_operational data store (ODS)_**, the **HSK** supports a mandate by the **U.S. Centers for Medicare and Medicaid Services (CMMS)** to comply with the **Fast Healthcare Interoperability Resources (FHIR)** specification for the electronic exchange of healthcare information.
+The MarkLogic Healthcare Starter Kit (HSK) is a working project for a healthcare payer data hub, particularly geared toward service to Medicaid customers.
+Also called an Operational Data Store (ODS), the HSK supports a mandate by the U.S. Centers for Medicare and Medicaid Services (CMMS) to comply with the Fast Healthcare Interoperability Resources (FHIR) specification for the electronic exchange of healthcare information.

-MarkLogic HSK is a tailored instance of a **MarkLogic Data Hub**, powered by **MarkLogic Server**.
+MarkLogic HSK is a tailored instance of a MarkLogic Data Hub, powered by MarkLogic Server.

-Users can upload raw, heterogeneous health records and use the harmonization features inherited by the **HSK** from the **MarkLogic Data Hub** to canonicalize and master their data.
+Users can upload raw, heterogeneous health records and use the harmonization features inherited by the HSK from the MarkLogic Data Hub to canonicalize and master their data.
 MarkLogic’s powerful default indexing and other Data Hub features make it easy to explore data and models to gain additional insight for future development and operations.

 Documentation for external projects, tools, and specifications referenced by this README are available as follows: